 Patients

 The institutional review board approved this interventional study, and patients and controls provided written informed consent.
 The study assessed 215 consecutive patients with biopsy-proven CHC; patients were included if they had a histological diagnosis of CHC on a liver biopsy.
 HCV was defined by the presence of serum anti-HCV and HCV-RNA.
-Seven patients were excluded from our study due to the presence of hepatocellular carcinoma (n = 3), cardiac cirrhosis (n = 2) and hepatic metastasis (n = 2).
+Seven patients were excluded from our study due to the presence of hepatocellular carcinoma (n = 3), cardiac cirrhosis (n = 2), and hepatic metastasis (n = 2).
 The final number of patients was 208 (129 male and 79 female), and the median age was 36.3 ± 9.3 years.
 Eighty-two age- and sex-matched volunteers (47 male and 35 female) underwent MR imaging for reasons other than abdominal abnormalities; the median age was 38.3 ± 10.2 years.
-The patients and controls included in the study underwent DWI of the abdomen, miR tests and liver biopsy from October 2012 to December 2015.
+The patients and controls included in the study underwent DWI of the abdomen, miR tests, and liver biopsy from October 2012 to December 2015.

 Routine magnetic resonance imaging